Cruises, Santorini

 Both ports are too small for bigger cruise ships, so you will arrive via tender boats.

-Best day tours and half-day tours for 1 day in Santorini
+Best Guided Excursions for 1 Day in Santorini

-As an avid cruiser, I know that booking a shore excursion with the Cruise line can be quite expensive and in the end, leave you in a big group waddling around the island.
+As an avid cruiser, I know that booking a shore excursion with the cruise line can be quite expensive.
+In the end, you’ll be in a big group waddling around the island.

 To avoid this issue, I usually book a tour with my favorite company Viator.
-They have a great selection of tours (also private ones) and you can cancel them free of charge in case the ship is delayed or the port is canceled.
+They have a great selection of tours (also private ones) and you can cancel them free in case the ship is delayed or the stop is canceled.

 If you feel like exploring the island on your own, you might not need a day tour at all.
 But if you wish for a little more guidance and are not excited to operate an ATV or a rental car, this might be just the right thing for you.